We asked 28 experts “What are the Most Life Changing Books?”

 I like the book because it provides actionable tips and strategies that you can do to… well… win friends and influence people!
 In addition to being actionable, it’s also inspirational, written in such a way as to encourage you to act and to maximize your leadership potential.
 I’d highly recommend it.

-In our age of on demand information and multi-taking galore, it can be hard to get organized and to work effectively.
+In our age of on-demand information and multi-tasking galore, it can be hard to get organized and to work effectively.